 4.5% of Australians reported having psychosocial disability (mental illness, brain injury, social or behavioural difficulties, nervous or emotional conditions).
 Of all people with any type of disability, almost one-quarter (24.4%) had a psychosocial disability.
-Disability may be permanent or temporary, and is often not visible.
+Disability may be permanent or temporary and is often not visible.

-Legislation and policies exist with a focus on the rights of people with disability, including:
+There are a number of legislation and policies with a focus on the rights of people with disability, including: